facebook/create-react-app/packages/react-scripts/template/README.md

 ## Making a Progressive Web App

 You can turn your React app into a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) by following the steps in [this repository](https://github.com/jeffposnick/create-react-pwa).

+## Git Repository

+Create React App will create a new Git repository and commit the generated files to it as the initial commit.
+This step is skipped if the folder you are creating is already part of a larger Git repository.
+The initial commit will be created with a message **chore: initial commit from create-react-app**.
+If you prefer another message it is easy to change before doing any other commits using the command ```git commit --amend -m "Some other message"```.
+You can delete the Git repository using the command ```rm -rf .git```.

 ## Deployment